john-bieren/setlist-scraper/README.md

 ]
 ```

 Run `main.py`.
-Upon completion, the data will be saved in two formats:
+Upon completion, the data will be saved in two .csv files:
-* Two .csv files
-    * `concerts.csv` contains information about each concert.
+* `concerts.csv`, which contains information about each concert.
-    * `songs.csv` contains information about each song played at each concert.
+* `songs.csv`, which contains information about each song played at each concert, and can be joined with `concerts.csv`.

-    `songs.csv` has a `concerts_key` column to allow you to join the concerts data to it in analysis software using the `key` column in `concerts.csv`.

-* A SQLite database, `setlist-scraper.db`, with views corresponding to `concerts.csv` and the fully joined version of `songs.csv` described above.